LoginRadius/docs/content/guide/oauth/index.md

 ```

-> **Note**: Sometimes the packages of the language used, get deprecated so we recommend using the inbuilt packages in that case.
+> **Note**: Sometimes the packages of the language used get deprecated, so we recommend using the inbuilt packages in that case.

 Once you’ve generated the **code_verifier**, it uses that to create the **code challenge**.
 For devices that can perform a SHA256 hash, the code challenge is a BASE64-URL-encoded string of the SHA256 hash of the code verifier.